-The women’s volleyball team of University of Illinois at Urbana-Champaign is an NCAA Division I team and one of the strongest competitors in the Big Ten Conference.
-Since the establishment of the team in 1974, the Fighting Illini has celebrated 31 winning seasons.
-The women have been conference champions four times (most recently in 1992), and have made 25 NCAA Tournament appearances, including in 2013, 2014, 2015, and 2017.
-Also worth mentioning is the fact that the women’s volleyball team consistently rank in the top ten in the country for average home attendance.
+The University of Illinois at Urbana-Champaign women’s volleyball team is an NCAA Division I team and one of the strongest competitors in the Big Ten Conference.
+Since the team’s establishment in 1974, the Fighting Illini has celebrated 31 winning seasons.
+The women have been conference champions four times (most recently in 1992) and have made 25 NCAA Tournament appearances, including in 2013, 2014, 2015, and 2017.
+Also worth mentioning is the fact that the women’s volleyball team consistently ranks in the top ten in the country for average home attendance.

 University of Louisville